-Located in Washington D.C., one of the world’s leading centers of international interaction, students have access to an array of unique internships and mentoring opportunities in the field of International Communication.
+Located in Washington D.C., one of the world’s leading centers of international interaction, students have access to an array of unique internships and mentoring opportunities in the field of Intercultural and International Communication.

-The International Communication program continues to be a vibrant center of intercultural training and international
+The Intercultural and International Communication program continues to be a vibrant center of intercultural training and international

 communication orientation for a number of institutions and programs around the world.

 Many international and intercultural communication institutions engaged in policy areas, regulatory or legal processes,